menu

 Demographics

-The per capita income in Hot Springs in 2022 was $34,245, which is middle income relative to Virginia and the nation.
-This equates to an annual income of $136,980 for a family of four.
+The per capita income in Hot Springs in 2022 was $39,439, which is upper middle income relative to Virginia and the nation.
+This equates to an annual income of $157,756 for a family of four.
 However, Hot Springs contains both very wealthy and poor people as well.
-Hot Springs also has one of the higher rates of people living in poverty in the nation, with 31.11% of its population below the federal poverty line.

-Hot Springs is a very ethnically-diverse town.
+Hot Springs is a somewhat ethnically-diverse town.
 The people who call Hot Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hot Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hot Springs include Irish, German, English, Italian, and European.
+Important ancestries of people in Hot Springs include German, English, Irish, Italian, and European.

 The most common language spoken in Hot Springs is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.

 Notable & Unique Neighborhood Characteristics